Kjetil Wæhler

-Kjetil Wæhler (born 16 March 1976 in Oslo) is a Norwegian footballer who plays as a centre back.
+Kjetil Wæhler (born 16 March 1976) is a Norwegian former professional footballer who played as a centre back.

-Wæhler is currently without a club.

 International career

 As of December 2013, Kjetil Wæhler has been capped 32 times for Norway, scoring one goal.
 He made his debut against Switzerland on 17 August 2005.

 His first, and so far only, international goal came against South Africa, in a friendly match on 10 October 2009, a game Norway won 1–0.